yarnpkg/rfcs/accepted/0000-isolated-workspaces.md

 across workspaces.
 Since other workspaces will not be in the lockfile, it should determine their versions as if it was installing without a lockfile (by taking the newest version that matches their semver).

-#### Changes to current (non-isolated) behavior
-If a dependency was previously installed in a workspaceDir (from an isolated installation) and will be hoisted, delete it from the workspaceDir.
-This should not be a breaking change since the end result would be the same as if the isolated flag did not exist or if you were installing from scratch.
+Since install will not take into account other workspaces, it would change the lockfile if allowed to.
+To avoid this, it should prevent lockfile changes as if `--pure-lockfile` was passed.
+This behavior should be documented clearly with the option.

+### add
+Add the dependency to the workspace's package.json and add update yarn.lock (at the root) to take this new dependency into account.
+Install the dependency (and any new transitive dependencies) in the workspace's node_modules folder.

 ### upgrade
-#### With isolated flag
 Upgrade all dependencies of the workspace in the root yarn.lock, respecting semvers of the current workspace and also every other workspaces.
 Install all dependencies for the current workspace in its node_modules, not hoisting anything to the root.
 Take the latest matching versions from the registry for all dependencies on other workspaces.

-#### Changes to current behavior.
-Deleting modules installed at an individual workspaceDir if they are going to be hoisted (similar to changes for `install`).
+Do not install dependencies for other workspaces that are not needed for the current one.

 ### upgrade-interactive
-#### With isolated flag
 Interactive version of an isolated upgrade.
 Bring up the interactive prompt, only showing the workspace's dependencies.
 Record upgrades in the root yarn.lock.
 Install all dependencies for the current workspace in its node_modules, not hoisting anything to the root.
 Take the latest matching versions from the registry for all dependencies on other workspaces.

-#### Changes to current behavior.
-None except the changes to `upgrade`.
-Still just an interactive version of `upgrade`.

 ### outdated
 #### With isolated flag